-Students may register for courses 9:30 AM - 7:00 PM Monday through Thursday and 9:00 AM - 2:00 PM Fridays & Saturdays.
-Applicants can register by mail or in person as long as they bring the following required documents to the admission representative before class start:
+Applicant(s) may register for courses 9:30 AM - 7:00 PM Monday through Thursday and 9:00 AM - 4:00 PM Fridays & Saturdays.
+Applicant(s) can register by mail or in person by filling out Candidate Questionnaire form as long as they bring the following required documents to the admission representative before class start:

-- A. All students must be at least eighteen (18) year of age before the first day of class. - B. Identification (driver's license or birth certificate or passport or social security card) - C. All students must have ONE of the following credentials; either High School Diploma or GED, or higher.
-Where some programs (DMS, and CNA) require more credential(s) or document(s) to enter into that specific program at the HTI (please refer to Requirements). - D. Original Foreign High School Documents must be translated into English and certified as the equivalent of high school diploma in United States by outside evaluating agency. - E. The admissions requirements for Hybrid applicants are identical to those for residential applicants. - F. A Media Assessment Test will be given to prospective students in order to determine if they have the necessary media skills for hybrid program, unless they have taken any of their required prerequisites admission courses through an online platform.
+- A. All applicant(s) must be at least eighteen (18) year of age before the first day of class. - B. Identification (driver's license or birth certificate or passport or social security card) - C. All applicant(s) must have ONE of the following credentials; either High School Diploma or GED, or higher. - D. Original Foreign High School Documents must be translated into English and certified as the equivalent of high school diploma in United States by outside evaluating agency (Educated Choices, LCC). - E. All applicant(s) must complete Registration (Application) Form before proceeding to admission interview. - F. The admissions requirements for Hybrid applicants are identical to those for residential applicants. - G. All applicant(s) must agree to terms of Enrolment Agreement before sign it. - H. A Media Assessment Test will be given to prospective students in order to determine if they have the necessary media skills for hybrid program, unless they have taken any of their required prerequisites admission courses through an online platform